Maumagnaguagno/HyperTensioN/README.md

 - Unification is costly, avoid generate at any cost, match your values once and propagate them as long as possible.
 - Even if a precondition or effect is an empty set you need to declare, use ```[]```.
 - Empty predicate sets must be put in the initial state at the problem file.
 This avoids predicate typos, as all predicates must be previously defined.
+- Think like an [And-or Tree](http://en.wikipedia.org/wiki/And%E2%80%93or_tree), which decisions must be made before paths fork and which actions must be done in sequence?

 ## Execution